• 4,000 firms

 12. Using the SARB sales closing technique

 SARB stands for Summary, Ask, Recommend, and Book.
-Originated by Saleshacker author Emily Meyer, this sales closing tactic is a mixture of most of the strategies in this list.
+Originated by Saleshacker author Emily Meyer, this method mixes many strategies from this list.

-We’ve already tackled summarizing and asking questions as part of being proactive.
-Meanwhile, recommendations or referrals are highly encouraged when it comes to connecting with prospects.
+We already covered summarizing and asking as part of being proactive.
+Meanwhile, recommendations and referrals help you connect with leads.

-Referrals can soon be turned into leads and closed deals.
+Referrals can soon turn into leads and closed deals.

 The key to closing your sales strong